ativarsoft/betula/README.md

 input from the client.
 Those values are then used in a script using the '@' symbol.
 Input plugins can be selected using the 'templatizer' tag.

+## Compiling from source

+Templatizer was only tested on Linux.

+It requires:

+  * sys/queue.h for list macros;
+  * libdl for dynamically loading libraries;
+  * libexpat